girls-whocode/ezsh/README.md

 So far, I have completed:

+### Modules

 * backup - quickly makes a centralized backup of a file or folder with a timestamp attached
 * dir jump - quickly jump to one of the last 15 directories you've visited
 * log viewer - Colorize many common elements in a log file
 * empty - Zeros out a file without changing permissions or creates a new file if it doesn't exist
 * extract - Extracts several different types of archives
+* tree - display a tree of each file and folder from your current directory
+* ip - An addition to the command `ip` it will allow additional items to be shown
+* connection - Many items to view your web server connections

 ## Adding to EZSH